d-torrance/highlightjs-macaulay2/README.md

 - The official site for the Highlight.js library is <https://highlightjs.org/>.
 - The Highlight.js GitHub project: <https://github.com/highlightjs/highlight.js>
-- Learn more about your-language: <https://faculty.math.illinois.edu/Macaulay2/>
+- Learn more about Macaulay2: <https://faculty.math.illinois.edu/Macaulay2/>